lbryio/lbry.com/content/faq/how-to-publish.md

 4. You can now edit your claim information.
 No need to re-select the file if it's the same one or has the same url.

-5. When you are done, click `Edit`.
+5. When you are done, click `Save`.

 ## Where is my content stored and shared from? {#blobs}